codenotallk/todo-c/README.md

 One thing.
 I created this project using sat scaffolding.

-Here we can a lot of generated code.
+Here we have a lot of generated code.
 All application implementation must be in application file.
 I mean header and source.
 There will be the place where we will implement the interfaces.

 Prompt already has the interfaces include.